 On April 1, 2021, we effected a reorganization, which we describe in "Prospectus Summary-Corporate Reorganization" and "Corporate Reorganization" and refer to herein as the "Reorganization."
-Unless otherwise stated or the context otherwise requires, all information in this prospectus reflects the consummation of the Reorganization, certain subsequent transactions, and this offering.
-See "Corporate Reorganization" and a simplified diagram depicting our organizational structure in "Prospectus Summary-Corporate Reorganization" for more information.
+Unless otherwise stated or the context otherwise requires, all information in this prospectus reflects the consummation of the Reorganization, certain subsequent transactions, and the initial public offering of shares of our Class A common stock (the "IPO").
+See "Corporate Reorganization" and a diagram depicting our organizational structure in "Prospectus Summary-Corporate Reorganization" for more information.

 Except as otherwise indicated or required by the context, all references in this prospectus to the "Company," "we," "us" or "our" relate to Stronghold Digital Mining, Inc. ("Stronghold Inc.") and its consolidated subsidiaries following the Reorganization.
 References in this prospectus to "Q Power" refer to Q Power LLC, which prior to the Reorganization (i) was the sole regarded owner of Stronghold Digital Mining LLC (f/k/a Stronghold Power LLC) ("SDM") and (ii) indirectly held 70% of the limited partner interests and 100% of the general partner interests in Scrubgrass Reclamation Company, L.P. (f/k/a Scrubgrass Generating Company, L.P.) ("Scrubgrass LP").
-References in this prospectus to the "Legacy Owners" refer to the existing owners of Stronghold Inc., including, but not limited to, Q Power and the holders of Series A Preferred Stock and Series B Preferred Stock (each as defined herein) that we expect will convert into shares of Class A common stock in connection with this offering.
+References in this prospectus to the "Legacy Owners" refer to the existing owners of Stronghold Inc., including, but not limited to, Q Power and the holders of Series A Preferred Stock and Series B Preferred Stock (each as defined herein) that we expect will convert into shares of Class A common stock in connection with the IPO.